Occidental executives outline conservative spending plans

 The leaders of Occidental Petroleum Corp., Houston, are taking a cautious view on production and capital spending growth in coming quarters while they reap early productivity rewards from their Permian basin acquisition of CrownRock LP.

 Occidental’s total production in the 3 months ended Sept.
-30 averaged 1.412-million boe/d, a pop of 12% from Q2 and nearly 16% year over year.
+30 averaged 1.412-million boe/d, an increase of 12% from this year's second quarter and nearly 16% year over year.
 The former CrownRock assets, which were officially acquired on Aug.
 1 (OGJ Online, Dec.
 11, 2023), contributed a net 109,000 boe/d to that total, which beat management’s projections of 3 months ago by 5,000 boe/d.
 Total Permian production rose to 729,000 boe/d from 587,000 boe/d in the second quarter, topping expectations thanks in part to higher uptimes.

 Speaking to analysts Nov.
 13, president and chief executive officer Vicki Hollub and her lieutenants said they will keep development activity of the CrownRock operations at roughly their current levels for 2025.
-They expect that those assets will produce between 156,000 and 165,000 boe/d in fourth-quarter 2024 and that the company’s teams will be able to book more efficiency gains in coming quarters.
+They expect that those assets will produce 156,000-165,000 boe/d in fourth-quarter 2024 and that the company’s teams will be able to book more efficiency gains in coming quarters.

 Hollub’s sentiment was echoed Nov.
 13 not far from Occidental's headquarters at the BofA Securities Global Energy Conference.
 There, EOG Resources Inc. chief operating officer Jeff Leitzell pointed attendees to his teams’ ability to keep squeezing efficiencies from their work in the Permian.